 24) What medications do I take following surgery?
 Dr. Lopez and Dr. Perro will ask you to take the following medications starting the day of surgery: 1- An antibiotic – generally Keflex for one week 2- Pain medicine – Vicodin or Percocet to take as needed 3- Antibiotic ointment- to place on the incision sites at least three times a day 4- Antiswelling medication- for patients that are not diabetic a Medrol dosepak will be given 5- Vitamin C 1 gram for 1 week before and two weeks following surgery to promote healing 6- Arnica- place under the tongue three tabs three times a day before meals for two weeks.

 25) When do I start taking these prescriptions?
 Patients take their pain medication as needed.
 Begin taking vitamin C one week before surgery.
 You can begin taking Arnica the day before surgery.
 The antibiotic and swelling medications begin when you arrive home following surgery.
 Unless you are notified otherwise, resume all daily medications when you arrive home from surgery.

 26) Are there any food to avoid following surgery?
-No. Dr. Lopez encourages you to eat a well-balanced diet.
+No. Dr. Lopez and Dr. Perro encourage you to eat a well-balanced diet.
 You may notice that saltier foods can cause you to swell for a longer period of time.

 27) When is my first postoperative appointment?
-You will be asked to see Dr. Lopez on the first day following necklift for removal of head wrap dressing.
+You will be asked to see us on the first day following necklift for removal of head wrap dressing.
 You will need someone to drive you to this appointment.